 Modern trend, ancient foundations

 The history of this diet is most likely as old as humanity.
-The beginnings of this way of eating have their beginnings already in the second millennium BC in ancient India, and independently also in the Mediterranean area.
-Just like now, so in the past people decided to avoid meat not only for preferential reasons, but also for ethical, religious or cultural reasons.
+The beginnings of this way of eating have their beginnings yet in the second millennium BC in ancient India, and independently also in the Mediterranean area.
+Just like now, so in the past people decided to avoid meat not only out of preferential causes, but also for ethical, religious or cultural reasons.

 Vegetarianism means more than just changing your diet – it’s a certain philosophy and lifestyle.
-We are talking primarily about high nutritional awareness, which impacts other human spheres.
-In practice, this is very often associated with, including: detailed familiarization with labels, choosing the most natural products and physical activity.
+We are talking primarily about high nutritional awareness, which affects other human realms.
+In practice, this is very often connected with: detailed reading of labels, choosing the most natural products and physical activity.

 Weggie has more than one name

 „Vegetarianism is defined in many ways.
 Its essence can be defined as a way of eating consisting in excluding meat, fish, seafood and all or only some products of animal origin from the diet.
-When resigning from this type of articles, the basis of the menu should be: cereal products, preferably whole grains, vegetables, fruits, legume seeds, vegetable fats, as well as nuts.” – explains Katarzyna Zadka, an expert of the Winiary educational program „Live tasty and healthy”.
+When resigning from this type of articles, the basis of the menu should be: cereal products, preferably whole grains, vegetables, fruits, legume seeds, vegetable fats, as well as nuts.” – explains Katarzyna Zadka, an expert of the Winiary educational program: „Live toothsomely and healthfooly”.

 There are many varieties of vegetarianism.
 They are conditioned by the degree of acceptance of animal origin products in the menu.
 We often hear about veganism, which allows you to eat only foods of plant origin – so, for example, dairy products, eggs, honey do not appear in such a menu.
 Other types of vegetarianism include: ovo-vegetarianism, lacto-vegetarianism, lacto-ovo-vegetarianism, semi-vegetarianism, raw foodism, fruitarianism.
 What do the different varieties of vegetarianism mean?

-- ovo-vegetarianism – among products of animal origin you can eat only eggs;
+- ovo-vegetarianism – among products of animal origin it allows only eggs;

-- lacto-vegetarianism – in addition to plant products, the consumption of milk
+- lacto-vegetarianism – in addition to plant products, it permits the consumption of milk and dairy products;

-- lacto-ovo-vegetarianism – milk, dairy products and eggs are part of the diet;
+- lacto-ovo-vegetarianism – provides for milk, dairy products and eggs are part of the diet;

 - semi-vegetarianism – a variety that excludes only red meat.
 However, not everyone counts it as vegetarianism, because it undermines the basic assumption – not eating meat.